 * P: Parallel, S: Sequential

-Several Gantt chart templates have been created for Microsoft Excel, and you can also find free Gantt chart templates with a quick search online.
+Several Gantt templates have been created for Microsoft Excel, and you can also find free templates with a quick search online.

 As your project moves along, it will evolve.
 For example, in our scenario, if quality assurance of core modules revealed a problem, then you may need to delay training, and halt development of the management information system until the issue is resolved.

-Update the Gantt chart to reflect changes as soon as they occur.
+Update your chart to reflect changes as soon as they occur.
 This will help you to keep your plans, your team, and your sponsors up to date.

 Gantt charts are useful for planning and scheduling projects.
 They help you assess how long a project should take, determine the resources needed, and plan the order in which you'll complete tasks.
 They're also helpful for managing the dependencies between tasks.

-Gantt charts are also useful for monitoring a project's progress once it's underway.
+Gantt charts are useful for monitoring a project's progress once it's underway, too.
 You can immediately see what should have been achieved by a certain date and, if the project is behind schedule, you can take action to bring it back on course.

 This site teaches you the skills you need for a happy and successful career; and this is just one of many tools and resources that you'll find here at Mind Tools.
 Click here for more, subscribe to our free newsletter, or become a member for just $1.